kubernetes/community/sig-wg-lifecycle.md

   - [ ] What is the meeting cadence?
   - [ ] Who will chair the group, and ensure it continues to meet the requirements?
 - [ ] Do the first checklist item in the [GitHub] section below and add a row to the UG section:
-  - [ ] Label with committee/steering and place a `/hold` on it.
+  - [ ] Label with committee/steering and place a `/hold` on it
-- [ ] Send an email to the steering committee with the [sigs.yaml] pull request.
+- [ ] Send an email to the steering committee with the [sigs.yaml] pull request

 ### [GitHub]